 BRELOER, Bernhard.
 Herne, Westfalen 8.11.1894 — Tbilisi 20.4.1947.
 German Indologist.
 Professor in Berlin.
-Son of a mill owner.
-Participated in the WW I. Studied a brief time at Jena, then at Bonn (under Jacobi and Kirfel) and München (W. Geiger) Indology, also classical philology, and musicology.
+Son of mill owner Bernhard Br. and Auguste Lueg.
+Participated in the WW I. Studied a brief time at Jena, then at Bonn (under Jacobi and Kirfel) and Munich (W. Geiger) Indology, also classical philology, and musicology.
 Ph.D.
 1921.
 Then studied law at Berlin under Josef Partsch.
 Dr.iuris 1927 Bonn.
 From 1927 PD for Indology at Bonn.
 In 1930 visited India.
 In 1935 succeeded Lüders as the Professor of Indology at Berlin University.
 Participated in the WW II as officer from 1940, but could also continue teaching until 1941 and briefly in summers 1943 and 44.
-In 1945 Russian prisoner of war, died in a camp in Georgia in undernourishment and illness.
-In 1935 married, two sons and one daughter.
+In 1945 Russian prisoner of war, died in a camp in Georgia of undernourishment and illness.
+In 1935 married Marie van de Sandt, two sons and one daughter.

 Publications: Diss. phil.
 Die Grundelemente des altindischen Musik nach dem Bhāratīyanāṭyaśāstra.
 Text, Übers. u.
 Erkl.
 48 p.
 Bonn 1922; diss. iur.
 Das Grundeigentum in Indien.
 135 p.
 Bonn 1927.